ArniEllertsson/Mechatronics2/README.md

-# rust_template
+# Mechatronics 2 code
-This is a template repository for Mech_1 class in RU
+Code for all homework and final project in mechatronics 2 class